acopestake/academicwebsite/content/publication/DigiRes/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication:
+publication: Research Policy
 publication_short:

-abstract: We investigate the role of digitalization in mitigating post-recession scarring.
-Using balance sheet data from 24,000 firms in 75 countries, we find that firms in industries that are one standard deviation more digitalized than average experience 2% less scarring across recessions since 2001.
-Early data since the outbreak of the COVID-19 pandemic suggest an even larger mitigation effect during the resulting recessions.
-Using information from LinkedIn profiles, we also find that more digitalized industries experienced 4% higher hiring rates and higher net inflows.
-These results are robust across a wide range of digitalization measures – drawing on ICT input and employment shares, robot usage, online sales, intangible assets and digital skills listed on online profiles – and several alternative specifications.
+abstract: This paper investigates the role of digitalization in improving economic resilience.
+Using balance sheet data from 24,000 firms in 75 countries, and a difference-in-differences approach, we find that firms in industries that are more digitalized experience lower revenue losses following recessions.
+Early data since the outbreak of the COVID-19 pandemic suggest an even larger effect during the resulting recessions.
+These results are robust across a wide range of digitalization measures—such as ICT input and employment shares, robot usage, online sales, intangible assets and digital skills listed on online profiles—and several alternative specifications.

 tags: []